Gitlab Enterprise is only supported on env0 Organizations signed up for our Self-Hosted Agent.

 - We recommend creating the token for a bot user - as that is the user that will post back commit statuses and comments.

 - The user must have access to each repository you would like to be able to use with env0.
+For each project, the user should have at least Maintainer/Owner permissions.

 - The token must have the “read_repository” and "api" scopes defined.